flurdy/blog/_drafts/all-eggs-in-one-cloud-basket.md

 They do state that they may do so in their policies.

 Recently Digital Ocean had some bad PR when one their automated abuse script [banned a persons account effectively taking his whole company offline](https://twitter.com/w3Nicolas/status/1134529316904153089).
-It got reactivated when he responded to the automated ticket, but then a day later suspended again and then manually banned permanently.
 What made it worse he no longer could access his database backups as they were all hosted with DO.
 So his company was effectively dead.
 Thankfully he had enough social media clout to reach one of DO's founders whom rectified the problem.